My Approach to Special Events

 Since it’s also a 60s event, we had our fabulous go-go dancers (the IU East Pack Attack cheer squad) along one wall; a Flower Power photo op in one corner, with a VW Bug and a 6-foot peace sign made of flowers on the wall made by our great committee; and a corner devoted to American Bandstand, with a replica of their bleachers—the RSO Singers performed from there, and we had our own Dick Clark with Rick Duncan.
 This year we used a stage for the first time, so that everyone could see the orchestra, and we put our dance floor in front of it.
 We also used a lighting engineer for the first time, so we had different colored lighting on the different walls, floor, and ceiling to bring out the colors of the 60s.

 The orchestra has only been a part of the entertainment for the last nine events.
-The event theme drives the music choices—“Four Seasons” and “Baroque Bouquet” are some early ones—and for the last couple years, we’ve had music from the 50s and 60s arranged for the orchestra to make sure it’s the quality that Guy wants.
+The event theme drives the music choices—“Four Seasons” and “Baroque Bouquet” are some early ones.
 Since I always envisioned this event featuring the Beatles, we needed to find a tribute band that was not only very good, but could perform with an orchestra.
 After vetting a bunch of bands with Guy, we found the Liverpool Legends.
 Louise Harrison—George Harrison’s sister—formed the band in Branson, Missouri.
 They just played Carnegie Hall!
 They hadn’t worked with an orchestra before, but they were game to try it.
 Louise often travels with the band, but she fell recently and couldn’t come on this trip.

 Before the orchestra was a part of the event, the primary entertainment was the auction.
 Now we do a needs-based auction, which tends to go pretty quickly—it’s finished in about 8 minutes.
 The last element of my planning was figuring out our auctioneers—we had our own Fab Four of Richmond.
 I had my list of people I thought would be good at it, but not everyone wants to get up there.
 That’s a scary place to be!
 And what do you do if no one bids?
 But we helped with a script to make it go precisely and quick.
 Fortunately, Jeff Jackson, Kathy Cruz-Uribe, Dave Snow, and Dave Jetmore all agreed to do it, and they were absolutely marvelous.